spectrum-finance/spectrum/docs/SpectrumNetwork.md

 # Protocol overview
 Spectrum is a standalone protocol that allows a large set of nodes to agree on:
 1. A set of events coming from supported L1 chains
-2. A set of actions with on-chain assets managed by the network
+2. A set of actions with on-chain assets managed by the Network

 ```mermaid
 flowchart TD